Skip to main content

 Summer Bicycle Safety Tips for 2023

 A bicyclist traveling in the summertime may be rusty from months of other activities than riding.
 Bike safety is not always something we think of when we dust off our bikes for the sunny summers of California.
-But bike safety should be number one on the to-do list for you and your family, with so many motor vehicles on the road and all the potholes from recent downpours.
+But bike safety should be number one on the to-do list for you and your family, with many motor vehicles on the road and all the potholes from recent downpours.

 Staying in designated bike lanes, obeying street signs, wearing reflective gear, and riding in the same direction as the flow of traffic is something we all do to bike safely.
-But when riding a bicycle in Los Angeles during the summer, it’s important to do more to prioritize safety and take other necessary precautions to keep other cyclists and yourself safe.
+But when riding a bicycle in Los Angeles during the summer, it’s essential to do more to prioritize safety and take other necessary precautions to keep other cyclists and yourself safe.
 This comprehensive list with explanations can help ensure an enjoyable and secure experience as they travel on bicycles.

 Here are some summer bike safety tips for Los Angeles riding: